ovidiup13/ngrx-config-mgmt/README.md

 This project might be useful for anyone who wants to use Kubernetes and a dockerized Angular app running inside a NGINX container.

+**WARNING**: This is not a solution for managing secrets.
+You might not want to use this method if you are sharing sensitive information.

 ## TLDR

 In short, create a _config.json_ file in `src/assets/config` with all your environment variables.
 Make sure to _gitignore_ it.